LinuxAtDuke/Intro-to-MySQL/README.md

 	shell>> mysql -u root -p
 	shell>> Enter password:

-  * Let's run one more command that we'll need for later.
-This will allow us to load data from a local source:
+  * Let's run one more command that we'll need later.
+This will allow us to load data from a local source near the end of the lab:

 	mysql>> SET GLOBAL local_infile=1;